 The shelf edge banks, today in the 200 to 400-foot-deep range, were shallow-water coral reefs during the last ice age.
 Now they support an entirely different range of deeper-dwelling animals, but a range that’s extremely diverse and that forms an important part of the Gulf ecosystem.
 The banks are home to a range of invertebrates such as sea urchins and shrimps and soft corals, and they are critical habitat and spawning grounds for many fish.
 Biologists think some of the banks may be particularly important for snapper reproduction.

-Besides Dr. Shirley, the science team aboard Falkor will include Dr. Paul Zimba of Texas A&M, Dr. Wes Tunnell of the Harte Research Institute, Dr. Andre Droxler of Rice University, and Dr. David Hicks of University of Texas at Brownsville, as well as seven graduate students.
-They’ll be conducting additional studies on topics such as the banks’ geology and toxic algal species found there.
+Besides Dr. Shirley, the science team aboard Falkor included Dr. Paul Zimba of Texas A&M, Dr. Wes Tunnell of the Harte Research Institute, Dr. Andre Droxler of Rice University, and Dr. David Hicks of University of Texas at Brownsville, as well as seven graduate students.
+They conducted additional studies on topics such as the banks’ geology and toxic algal species found there.

-Mark Schrope, a science journalist with a master’s in chemical oceanography will be joining the team to handle photography and to post regular updates on this website about the expedition’s most interesting events and findings.
+Mark Schrope, a science journalist with a master’s in chemical oceanography joined the team to handle photography and to post regular updates on this website about the expedition’s most interesting events and findings.
 Schrope’s writing appears regularly in the news sections of journals such as Nature, as well as in publications like the Washington Post and Scuba Diving.

 -Written by Jimmy Mack and edited by Mark Schrope for Schmidt Ocean Institute